MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 - **On.** Protects files that are copied to a removable drive.
 You can enter a TemplateID GUID to specify who can access the Azure Rights Management protected files, and for how long.
 The RMS template is only applied to the files on removable media, and is only used for access control—it doesn’t actually apply Azure Information Protection to the files.
 Curly braces {} are required around the RMS Template ID, but they are removed after you save the policy.

-  If you don’t specify an [RMS template](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates), it’s a regular EFS file using a default RMS template that everyone in the tenant will have access to.
+  If you don’t specify an [RMS template](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates), it’s a regular EFS file using a default RMS template that all users can access.

 - **Off, or not configured.** Stops WIP from encrypting Azure Rights Management files that are copied to a removable drive.